JordanMartinez/purescript-json-codecs/DESIGN.md

 # Design

+`Json` encoding is relatively straight-forward, so we'll just encode things to `Json` and `stringify` from there.

 ## Primitive

 At the end of the day, `Json` decoding is a function of `Json -> Maybe a` where either the decoder failed, `Nothing`, or succeeded, `Just a`.